 If a callable is given it is used to pre-compute the kernel matrix.
-Default: 'rbf'

-<degree>, int, optional field, determines the degree of the polynomial kernel function ('poly').
+• <degree>, int, optional field, determines the degree of the polynomial kernel function ('poly').
 Ignored by all other kernels.
-Default: 3

-- <gamma>, float, optional field, sets the kernel coefficient for the kernels 'rbf,' 'poly,' and 'sigmoid.'
+• <gamma>, float, optional field, sets the kernel coefficient for the kernels 'rbf,' 'poly,' and 'sigmoid.'
 If gamma is 'auto' then 1/n_features will be used instead.

-Default: 'auto' - <coef0>, float, optional field, is an independent term in kernel function.
+• <coef0>, float, optional field, is an independent term in kernel function.
 It is only significant in 'poly' and 'sigmoid.'

-Default: 0.0 - <probability>, boolean, optional field, determines whether or not to enable probability estimates.
+• robability>, boolean, optional field, determines whether or not to enable probability estimates.
 This must be enabled prior to calling fit, and will slow down that method.

-Default: False - <shrinking>, boolean, optional field, determines whether or not to use the shrinking heuristic.
+• <shrinking>, boolean, optional field, determines whether or not to use the shrinking heuristic.

-- <tol>, float, optional field, specifies the tolerance for stopping criteria.
-Default: 1e-3 - <cache_size>, float, optional field, specifies the size of the kernel cache (in MB). - <verbose>, boolean, optional field, use verbose mode when fitting the model.
-Default: False Note: This setting takes advantage of a per-process runtime setting in libsvm that, if enabled, may not work properly in a multithreaded context. - <max_iter>, integer, optional field, specifies the maximum number of iterations.
+• <tol>, float, optional field, specifies the tolerance for stopping criteria.

+- <cache_size>, float, optional field, specifies the size of the kernel cache (in MB). - <verbose>, boolean, optional field, use verbose mode when fitting the model.
+Default: False Note: This setting takes advantage of a per-process runtime setting in libsym that, if enabled, may not work properly in a multithreaded context. - <max_iter>, integer, optional field, specifies the maximum number of iterations.
 Default: -1 - <random_state>, int seed, RandomState instance, or None, represents the seed of the pseudo random number generator to use when shuffling the data for probability estimation.
 Default: None

-16.3.6.2.4 Support Vector Regression
+17.3.6.2.4 Support Vector Regression